last9/openapm-ruby/README.md

 end
 ```

-This will start emitting the RED metrics for HTTP requests on `/metrics` path.
+This will start emitting the RED metrics for HTTP requests on `/metrics` path which can be scraped by a Prometheus.

 ### Supported labels